 How to download torrents anonymously?

 Downloading without getting caught requires the right tools.
 And it also requires the right setup for these tools.
-Because hiding your IP is the most important.
+Because hiding your IP addresses from the public is the most important.
 And a simple disabled feature could mean your real IP address is in the clear.
-So let's see in detail what you need to start anonymous torrenting.
+So let’s see in detail what you need to start anonymous torrenting.

-First of all in your toolbox you need a software to open torrent files.
-Indeed, these files have a .torrent extension and you can't open them without a torrent client.
-While there are many clients available, I'll focus on these three: qBittorrent, Transmission and Deluge.
+First of all in your toolbox you need a piece of software to open torrent files.
+Indeed, these files have a .torrent extension and you can’t open them without a torrent client.
+While there are many clients available to download the files, I’ll focus on these three: qBittorrent, Transmission and Deluge.

-qBittorrent is an open-source copy of uTorrent.
+qBittorrent is an open-source copy of uTorrent, like a modified utorrent client.
 But without the annoying advertising!
 Therefore, this torrent client will appeal to former uTorrent users who are looking for a new but quite similar client.

 The qBittorrent project aims to provide an open-source software alternative to µTorrent.
 And it's developed by volunteers on their spare time.

-Until recently, Transmission wasn't available on Windows.
-But there's finally a version for Microsoft's OS!
+Until recently, Transmission wasn’t available on Windows.
+But there’s finally a version for Microsoft’s OS!
 This torrent client is all about lightness and simplicity.
-And if you want to download torrents quickly and easily, Transmission is made for you!
+And if you want to download torrents anonymously, Transmission is made for you!

 Transmission is an open source, volunteer-based project.
 And it's designed for easy, powerful use.
 So goods, it's Ubuntu's default BitTorrent client.

 Despite being light, Deluge offers many functions.
 And it’s a very good torrent client.
 Indeed, it allows BitTorrent users to add private torrents and to configure the use of the bandwidth.
 Its web interface is intuitive and easy to use.
 Finally, if a feature’s missing, you can add it with a plugin.